Paramount Group: History

 During July 2014, Paramount Group and American aerospace company Boeing signed a memorandum of collaboration to develop products together across a wide range of areas, including humanitarian aid, disaster relief, anti-poaching and border protection.
 Since forming this partnership, the two companies have jointly worked on several projects pertaining to aviation technologies.

 In March 2016, Boeing announced that it had entered into a development partnership with Paramount with the aim of producing a militarized version of the Ahrlac; Boeing's contribution to the programme reportedly includes the development of an integrated mission system with intelligence, surveillance and reconnaissance (ISR) and weapons system capabilities for the aircraft.

 In April 2015, Paramount Group announced that it was in the process of taking over DCD Protected Mobility, formerly a division of South African industrial and engineering group DCD.
-Under the terms of this agreement, Paramount took control of its facilities located in Isando, Kempton Park, Johannesburg.
+Under the terms of this agreement, Paramount took control of its facilities located in Isando, Kempton Park.

 By 2016, the business reportedly has government clients in 28 countries across five continents. along with partnerships with numerous leading international defence and aerospace players.
 At the time, Paramount Group was organised into four primary business units: maritime, combat systems, aerospace, and advanced technologies.

 On 20 September 2018, Italian aerospace manufacturer Alenia Aermacchi signed an agreement with Paramount Group for the latter to evaluate and develop a combat-orientated model of the former's M-345 trainer aircraft to suit the requirements of prospective African customers.
 It is reportedly planned for the aircraft to be updated with Paramount's Swift mission system.

+In January 2020, the company announced the establishment of a new division, Paramount Advanced Training and Support, which consolidates the group’s existing global training, support and skills development capabilities across its land, sea and air operations.

+In January 2022, Paramount Group announced that it had appointed Steve Griessel as its group chief executive officer.
+Prior to his appointment as the Group CEO, Griessel held the position of CEO of Paramount's US-based subsidiary, Paramount USA.

+Hellenic Defence Systems (EAS) and Paramount Industries Greece announced a strategic partnership on 11 May 2023 for the indigenous production of long-range loitering munitions.
+Paramount said the co-development of the 'IRIX' system would help enhance Greece's defence capabilities and foster autonomy within its defence industry.
+The agreement also encourages the participation of other Greek companies in the production supply chain.

+On August 15, 2024, Paramount Group filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 billion and $10 billion.